Convert JBIG to XBM

 The XBM (X11 Bitmap Graphic) file extension is a plain-text binary file format historically used in the X Window System to store monochrome bitmap images.
 Its primary use is for defining small, simple graphics such as icons and cursors.
 Originating from the 1980s, XBM files enable the inclusion of image data directly in C source code, facilitating easy integration and compilation within applications.
 While their use has declined with the advent of more advanced graphics formats, XBMs remain relevant for legacy systems and specific low-resource environments.

-Wait a few moments for the converter to complete its job, then download your XBM file.
+Give the converter a few seconds, then download your XBM file.